Gene Simmons (album)

-Gene Simmons is the first solo studio album by Gene Simmons, the bassist and co-vocalist of the American hard rock band Kiss.
-It was one of four solo albums released by the members of Kiss on September 18, 1978.
+Gene Simmons is the first solo album by Gene Simmons, the bassist and co-lead vocalist of the hard rock band Kiss.
+It is one of four solo albums released by each member of Kiss, but yet still under the Kiss label, coming out alongside Peter Criss, Ace Frehley, and Paul Stanley.
+It was released on September 18, 1978.
 Reaching number 22 on the US Billboard 200 albums chart, it was the highest-placing of all the four Kiss solo albums.
-Mainly a hard rock album, it also features choirs and string arrangements on some songs, as well as incorporating various musical genres including Beatles-inspired pop, 1970s funk, and rock and roll.
+Mainly a hard rock style album, it also features choirs and string arrangements on some songs, as well as incorporating various musical genres including Beatles-inspired pop, 1970s funk, and rock and roll.

 Album information

 Although he is the bass player in Kiss, Simmons played mainly electric and acoustic guitars on the album, leaving the bass duties to Neil Jason.
 The album features guest appearances from well-known musicians, including Aerosmith's Joe Perry, Bob Seger, Cheap Trick's Rick Nielsen, Donna Summer, Helen Reddy and Cher.
 Though an unknown at the time, backing vocalist Katey Sagal would go on to a successful television career.

 Simmons re-recorded "See You in Your Dreams" because he reportedly was not happy with the way it was recorded on Rock and Roll Over.
 Simmons said that he covered "When You Wish Upon a Star" because he related to the song and was a fan of Disney movies.
 "When I first heard that song I could barely speak English but I knew the words were true.
 Anybody can have what they want, the world and life can give its rewards to anyone".